What is Buyer Behavior: definition, types, patterns, and analysis

 People buy goods in different ways: some go to the store, while others prefer ordering items online.
 Some pay cash, while others use a credit card.
 Among customers who buy goods in online stores, some pay on delivery, while others are ready to pay right after they place an order.
 The way customers choose to purchase products tells a lot about their buyer persona.

-Model of buyer behavior
+Model of consumer buying behavior

 The buyer behavior model is a structured step-by-step process.
 Under the influence of marketing stimuli (product, price, place, and promotion) and environmental factors (economic, technological, political, cultural), a customer understands the need to make a purchase.